 The benefits of hydrotherapy

-The therapy pool at Helen & Douglas House is essential for both physical and mental well-being and is especially important to the children who stay with us, as so many of them have limited movement.
+The therapeutic pool at Helen & Douglas House is essential for both physical and mental well-being and is especially important to the children who stay with us, as so many of them have limited movement.
 Hydrotherapy differs from swimming because it is done in a smaller specially built pool which is heated specifically to warm muscles and aid movement.
 During a stay, children enjoy time in the pool either with a member of the Care Team or sometimes together with their family.
 The water is very calming for them and reduces stress and gives them the chance to move more freely, without the resistance of gravity, whilst the warmth of the water relaxes their often tense muscles.
 They sometimes also have exercises to do, but this would be provided by a physiotherapist to suit the child’s needs.

 On a typical session, the children spend around 20 minutes in the pool where there are multiple sensory experiences to be enjoyed, including lights, music, floats and bubbles, as well as water pistols for those with more movement.
 The Care Team find the physical elements of water and the enhanced sensory experience extremely beneficial to a child’s overall respite care.